torvalds/linux/Documentation/trace/rv/monitor_synthesis.rst

 RV monitor synthesis
 --------------------

-The synthesis of a specification into the Linux *RV monitor* abstraction is automated by the rvgen tool and the header file containing common code for creating monitors.
+The synthesis of a specification into the GNU/Linux *RV monitor* abstraction is automated by the rvgen tool and the header file containing common code for creating monitors.
 The header files are: